 Most people are aware of air pollution, water pollution and the dangers of household chemicals.
 Studies are now showing that certain cookware can also be polluting our bodies.
 Below are just some examples of how “traditional” cookware can be hazardous to you and you and your family’s health.

-Q: HOW CAN I TELL IF MY COOKWARE IS TOXIC?
+Q: HOW CAN I TELL IF MY COOKWARE IS RELEASING ANYTHING?

 A: Dr. Robert Young recommends the BAKING SODA TEST: